walb-linux/walb-tools/doc/basic-backup.md

 python> gidL = walbc.get_restorable(a0, 'vol0')
 ```

+**TODO**: add option to get_restorable() that shows timestamp of snapshots.

 You can restore a clean snapshot as follows:
 ```
 python> walbc.restore(a0, 'vol0', gid)
 ```
 This may take much time, you can use `timeoutS` argument.

-The restored path is determined automatically, you can get it by calliing
+The restored path is determined automatically, you can get it by calling
 `walbc.get_restored_path(a0, 'vol0', gid)`.

 You can get all the restored volumes as follows: